Coastal erosion in Louisiana: Proposed and attempted solutions

 One way to combat coastal erosion is to try and plant more vegetation in Louisiana's wetlands.
 The roots of plants help hold soil in place and stop the soil from eroding.
 By adding more vegetation to the wetlands, the soil can be made more firm and less likely to erode.
-However, salt water intrusion is killing lots of these plants, so keeping the plants from dying can help impede the process of coastal and wetland erosion.
+However, salt water intrusion kills many of these plants, thus solutions are needed to help protect planted vegetation.

 Another way to combat coastal erosion is to create seawalls and breakwaters.
 Seawalls are manmade barriers that are erected to keep seawater from reaching the coast.
 Because the seawater is unable to reach the coast, the water is unable to erode the coastline, thus preventing coastal erosion.
-Breakwaters function much like seawalls, except that they are not manmade, they are made from large formations of rocks stacked near each other.
-They are not as effective as seawalls in stopping water from reaching the coast, however, they allow seawater to bring sediment within its barrier, but stop the retreating water from removing sediment, thus helping coastlines build up and replenish.
+Breakwaters function much like seawalls, except that they are not manmade; they are made from large formations of rocks stacked near each other.
+They are not as effective as seawalls in stopping water from reaching the coast, however, they allow seawater to bring sediment within the barrier, but stop the retreating water from removing sediment, thus helping coastlines build up and replenish.

 Estimates are that the area will continue to erode, in part due to a dearth of plant nutrients.
 Solutions are numerous; however, governments and organizations have problems implementing them.
 Industry, navigation, and flood control are factors that have to be taken into account with the solutions.
 One of the most drastic solutions would be diverting the Mississippi river to flow into its delta.
 A shift in industry locations, navigation, and populations would allow the wetlands to be restored with less interference.
 Alternatively, increasing sustainability standards would allow the issue to be resolved quicker.
 Creating more ecologically friendly infrastructure in the areas would allow the marshes to grow and the soil would strengthen.